hashicorp/nomad/scheduler/README.md

 ## Feasibility checking

-Nomad uses a set of iterators to iterate over all nodes and check how feasible they are for any given job.
+Nomad uses a set of iterators to iterate over all nodes and check how feasible they are for any given allocation.
 This code sits in `scheduler/feasible.go` and `scheduler/stack.go` files.
 There are two interfaces: `FeasibleIterator` and `FeasibilityChecker`, and various objects that implement iterating over nodes to match constraints.